DAMO-DI-ML/KDD2023-DCdetector/readme.md

 ## Main Result
 We compare our model with 26 baselines based on various evaluation criteria.
-Extensive experiments show that DCdetector achieves the best or comparable performance on seven benchmark datasets compared to various state-of-the-art algorithms.
+Extensive experiments show that DCdetector achieves the best or comparable performance on eight benchmark datasets compared to various state-of-the-art algorithms.

 |![Figure1](img/DCdetector.jpg)|
 |:--:|